-Each term we offer a set of Study Skills Workshops on topics in study skills including topics such as Time Management, Note-taking, and Exam Preparation.
-The workshops are informal and are facilitated by PAL Peer Mentors, and are offered freely to any U of S student.
-These workshops are designed with an undergraduate students in mind.
-Sign up for a Study Skills Workshop.
+Each term we offer a set of Study Skills Workshops on topics in study skills including topics such as time management, note-taking, and exam preparation.
+These study skills workshops are facilitated by PAL Peer Mentors, and are offered freely to any U of S student.

 * Study skills workshops are offered from September to November, as well as January to March.

 Check out our Online Study Skills Resources

 The SLS Wall of Handouts and an extensive list of online resources (websites, pdf's, videos, self assessments) will give you ideas and knowledge to improve your study skills.
 Check it out!

 * Study skills peer consultations are offered from September to November, as well as January to March.

 Drop by Room 134 of the Murray Library to obtain information and resources on study skills and student support at the U of S from a trained peer.